davepinch/pinchy.cc/content/topics/films/the-hunger-games/the-hunger-games-film.md

 ---
-title: "The Hunger Games (film)" adapted from: The Hunger Games (novel)
+title: "The Hunger Games (film)" adapted from: The Hunger Games (novel) film of:
+  - dystopian film
+  - science fiction
+  - action film
 when: 2012-03-12
 tags:
-  - dystopian
-  - science fiction
   - film
 ---